No idea where to start with your wedding planning timeline?

 Got the basics?
 On to Phase 2:

-- Get yourself a wedding organizer or binder to keep all your planning efforts organized and together.
+- Get yourself a wedding organizer or binder to keep all your planning efforts collected in one place.
 (Check out this post about how to use Google tools to plan your wedding.)

 - Ask friends and family for vendor recommendations.
 Personal, word of mouth recommendations always seem to be the best ones.